themattspiral/fast-prng-wasm/README.md

 If you don't have custom seeds already, the `seed64Array()` function is provided.
 It returns a `bigint[8]` containing seeds generated with SplitMix64 (which in turn was seeded with a combination of the current time and JavaScript's `Math.random()`).
 This collection can be provided as the `seeds` argument for any PRNG in this package.

 #### Choose a Unique Stream for Each Parallel Generator
-Sharing seeds between generators assumes you will also provide a unique `jumpCountOrStreamIncrement` argument:
+Sharing seeds between generators assumes you will also provide a unique `uniqueStreamId` argument:
 - For the PCG PRNG, this will set the internal increment value within the generator, which selects a unique random stream given a specific starting state (seed).
 - For Xoshiro family PRNGs, this will advance the initial state (aka `jump()`) to a unique point within the generator period, allowing for effectively the same behavior - choosing a non-overlapping random stream given a specific starting state